6 Ways to Use Chocolate on a Ketogenic Diet

 Keto Collagen Squares

 If you want a chocolate ketogenic snack that provides additional benefits for your skin, hair, and nails; look no further.
-The coconut oil and MCT oil helps improve ketone production while adding in bone broth protein powder provides connective tissues benefits.
+Coconut oil and MCT oil help improve ketone production while adding in bone broth protein powder provides connective tissues benefits.

 You can find this recipe here.